 If you insulate your walls, you will not only be able to keep your home cooler during the summer and warmer during the winter.
 But you can make the interior of your home more pleasant.

-Other common forms of the board include cellulose, mineral wool, and foam board.
-Each variety has pros and cons, so choosing the best one for your particular situation is critical.
+Other common board forms include cellulose, mineral wool, and foam board.
+Each variety has pros and cons, so choosing the best one for your situation is critical.

 Fiberglass insulation, for example, is one of the most cost-effective alternatives available while also providing excellent insulating properties.

-However, if it is not maintained correctly, it might become dusty and even malfunction.
+However, if it is not maintained correctly, it might become dusty and malfunctioning.

 In contrast, foam board insulation is more expensive but provides excellent resistance to mold and mice.
 The final decision depends on a range of considerations, including the age and size of your home, the climate conditions, and the kind of construction.